-- What can I provide that my customers need and/or want?
+- What can I provide that my customers need and want?

 - What is the unique value of my product or service?

-Once you know the answers to the above questions, you will be in a better position to then work out what your IT requirements will be.
+Once you know the answers to the above questions, you will be in a better position to work out your IT requirements.

 Evaluate and Select Technology Solutions

 As the digital world continues to evolve, so does the technology that drives it.
-There are many different types of technology solutions out there to help you manage your company’s digital presence.
+As a result, many different technology solutions are out there to help you manage your company’s digital presence.

-You’ll need to make sure you understand the features and benefits of each of these solutions before you choose one.
-It can be difficult to decide which solution will be the best fit for your business.
+You’ll need to ensure you understand each of these solutions’ features and benefits before choosing one.
+It can be challenging to decide which solution will best fit your business.

 But it’s not a magic bullet.
-Technology is just one of the many tools in your toolbox.
+Instead, technology is just one of the many tools in your toolbox.

 Integrate the New Technology into Your Operations

 Once you have chosen the technology you want to use, it is time to implement it.
-You must get it right.
-You must make sure that it works for your company and your customers.
+First, it would help if you got it right.
+Next, you must ensure that it works for your company and your customers.

 The problem with new technology is that it can be scary.
-People don’t really like change, but if you do it right, it can improve your business processes no end.
+People don’t like change, but if you do it right, it can improve your business processes.

-Once implemented, it is time to then manage the change with your staff and potentially your clients as well.
+Once implemented, it is time to manage the change with your staff and potentially your clients.

 Manage the Change

-Once you have integrated your chosen solution into your business, it’s important to manage that change.
+Once you have integrated your chosen solution into your business, managing that change is essential.
 Will staff need training on the new solution?
-Is there a steep learning curve or is it complicated to setup?
+Is there a steep learning curve, or is it complicated to set up?

 It’s not uncommon for small businesses to be excited by new technology, but the reality is that most of them aren’t equipped to handle it.
-You might be a small business with limited resources, but if you have the skills to manage your chosen technology, it will give you the opportunity to grow.
+You might be a small business with limited resources, but if you have the skills to manage your chosen technology, it will allow you to grow.

-Also, if you don’t have adequate systems in place to support your chosen solution, how will your staff cope with the influx of new information and requests?
+Also, if you don’t have adequate systems to support your chosen solution, how will your staff cope with the influx of new information and requests?